Acerca de

 board@prep4gold.org

-In a complementary role, Dr. Cullen has long-standing experience as a patient advocate through her participation in the Alliance for Childhood Cancer’s annual Advocacy Day on Capitol Hill in Washington, DC and as a Board Member of the American Childhood Cancer Organization, meeting with Congressional representatives to champion key pieces of legislation for bipartisan sponsorship, such as the “Childhood Cancer Survivorship, Treatment, Access, and Research” (STAR) Act (Public Law 115-180).
-Most recently, she offered testimony at Ohio’s State Capitol in support of a cancer biomarker testing bill introduced by the American Cancer Society’s Cancer Action Network.
-Additionally, she served as an invited speaker for a workshop jointly sponsored by the American Cancer Society and the Institute of Medicine, entitled “Comprehensive Cancer Care for Children and Their Families”, aimed at improving palliative care for childhood cancer patients and their families.
-She is deeply committed to researching the continuum of cancer care, from prevention to survivorship and palliative care, especially among the most vulnerable cancer populations.
+In 2012, Jennie became a fervent patient advocate, after losing her daughter, Alexandra, to a year-long battle with medulloblastoma--a pediatric brain cancer.
+Her participation in the Alliance for Childhood Cancer annual Advocacy Day on Capitol Hill in Washington, DC led to meetings with Congressional representatives where she helped champion legislation for bipartisan sponsorship, including the “Childhood Cancer Survivorship, Treatment, Access, and Research” (STAR) Act (Public Law 115-180).
+As a member of the American Cancer Society’s Cancer Action Network, she offered testimony at the Ohio’s State Capitol in support of cancer biomarker testing.
+She served as an invited speaker for an Institute of Medicine workshop entitled “Comprehensive Cancer Care for Children and Their Families”, aimed at improving palliative care for childhood cancer patients and their families.
+Jennie is deeply committed to research that spans the continuum of cancer care, from prevention to survivorship to palliative care, especially among the most vulnerable cancer populations, particularly children with cancer.